hagrin/security/windows-commands.md

 ## Patching

 winget upgrade
-winget upgrade -all (or --id <idname>)
+winget upgrade -all (or --id <idname>)<br />

 ## WiFi

-netsh wlan show profile - this will get you a list of WiFi networks that this machine knows netsh wlan show profile name="WifiNetworkName" key=clear - get the WiFi network name from the prior command, then use it here to get the cleartext password
+netsh wlan show profile - this will get you a list of WiFi networks that this machine knows<br />
+netsh wlan show profile name="WifiNetworkName" key=clear - get the WiFi network name from the prior command, then use it here to get the cleartext password<br />